 - WHERE: Old Street and Bethnal Green.

 - WHAT: A fab spot for brunch near Old Street station (with a second location over in Bethnal Green).
 Ozone do some delicious dishes and have gluten free bread available, plus they serve serious coffee.
 It is an open kitchen so you can scrutinise the chefs (if you are feeling particularly untrusting…aka me, always), but they are very good at limited cross-contamination as much as possible.
 Let them know you are coeliac when you order.

 - WHERE: Victoria Park – 15 minute walk from Bethnal Green station.

 - WHAT: One of my local favourites as the setting is glorious.
 A small cafe next to the large lake in Victoria Park, you can literally sit by the water’s edge while you tuck into breakfast.
 Head here for brunch.
 They do not have gluten free bread and options are quite limited as the menu is small, but their Sri Lankan breakfast options are gluten free and are incredible.
 They sometimes even have homemade gluten free dosas available.

-- WHERE: On Portobello Road in West London – head to Notting Hill Station and walk from there, 2) Exmouth Market near Clerkenwell (head to Angel of Farringdon stations).
+- WHERE: Two locations, 1) on Portobello Road in West London – head to Notting Hill Station and walk from there, 2) Exmouth Market near Clerkenwell (head to Angel of Farringdon stations).

 - WHAT: Tiny works of cake art that taste as good as they look.
 Pearl & Groove is a fully gluten free cafe selling not only these beautiful cakes but also a full brunch menu featuring gluten free pancakes!